turingschool/front-end-curriculum/lessons/intro-to-the-web.md

 tags: javascript
 ---

-# API’s and a short talk on how the web works.

 ## Context

 On me and my wife’s second date we went to multiple restaurants.
 The fact that I could afford to take her out on a date was a miracle, and the fact that she actually was going on a second date with me was also a miracle.
 Now at the two restaurants we went to the one thing they all had in common was they all provided a waiter.